 Instructions

 - Batter will be runny.
 Let batter rest for 5 minutes to allow the oat flour to soak up some of the liquid.
-The batter should be thin enough that it spreads slowly when poured on the skillet.
+The batter should spread slowly when poured on the skillet.

-- Heat a large skillet (or griddle) over medium heat.
+- While batter is resting, heat a large skillet (or griddle) over medium heat.
 If your pan is not non-stick, lightly grease with avocado oil, coconut oil, or butter.
 Using a ¼ cup measuring cup, scoop batter onto heated skillet forming roughly 3"-4" pancakes.

-- When batter starts to bubble and edges are set, flip pancakes, and cook for an additional 1-2 minutes, or until cooked through.
-Remove from skillet and set on a paper towel lined plate.
-Repeat until all batter has been used.
+- When batter starts to bubble and edges are set, flip pancakes, and cook for an additional 1 minute, or until lightly browned.
+Remove from skillet and set on a paper towel lined plate, or cooling rack.
+Repeat until all the batter has been used.

 - Serve immediately.
 Top with your favorite toppings such as fresh fruit, butter, and pure maple syrup.